 Northumbria stretches for more than 2,000 square miles, from the Scottish border to County Durham; from the Pennines to the North East coast.
-It is made up of the boroughs of North and South Tyneside, boroughs of North and South Tyneside, Sunderland, Newcastle, Gateshead and the County of Northumberland.
+It is made up of the boroughs of North and South Tyneside, Sunderland, Newcastle, Gateshead and the County of Northumberland.
 Northumberland's rural area will need special focus since it has different needs from the urban areas.

 There are 663,061 households in Northumbria, 33% of the population is aged 20-44 year old whilst 17% is aged over 65.
+Police & Crime Plan